scruss/RonR-RaspberryPi-image-utils/README.txt

 image-compare [imagefile]

+image-info:

+image-info displays information about a standard 'raw' image file.
+Usage is:

+image-info [imagefile]

 image-mount:

 image-mount mounts a standard 'raw' image file to allow it to be read or written as if it were a device.
 Usage is: